MicrosoftDocs/azure-docs/articles/aks/static-ip.md

 ms.custom: mvc
 ---

-# Use a static IP address with the Azure Container Service (AKS) load balancer
+# Use a static IP address with the Azure Kubernetes Service (AKS) load balancer

-In some cases, such as when the Azure Container Service (AKS) load balancer is recreated, or Kubernetes services with a type of LoadBalancer are recreated, the public IP address of the Kubernetes service may change.
+In some cases, such as when the Azure Kubernetes Service (AKS) load balancer is recreated, or Kubernetes services with a type of LoadBalancer are recreated, the public IP address of the Kubernetes service may change.
 This document details configuring a static IP address for your Kubernetes services.

 ## Create static IP address